Understanding Multi-Wire Branch Circuits (MWBCs): NEC Guide

 The Dangers of an Open Neutral Hazard

 The most infamous risk associated with a multiwire branch circuit is the open neutral hazard.
 If the shared neutral connection becomes loose or is broken anywhere along the circuit, the two 120V circuits effectively become a 240V series circuit with the connected loads as the series elements.
 This causes the voltage across the loads to fluctuate based on their resistance.
-A low-resistance load (like a 1500W hair dryer) could see its voltage drop significantly (e.g., to around 40V), while a high-resistance load (like a 15W LED light) on the opposite leg could be subjected to a dangerously high voltage (e.g., up to 200V), instantly destroying the appliance and creating a fire or shock risk.
+A low-resistance load (like a 1500W hair dryer) could see its voltage drop significantly while a high-resistance load (like a 15W LED light) on the opposite leg could be subjected to a dangerously high voltage, potentially destroying the appliance and creating a fire or shock risk.

 Preventing an Overloaded Neutral

 The risk of an overloaded neutral is directly addressed by correct installation practices.
 The key is ensuring the ungrounded conductors terminate on different phases in the panelboard.
 Modern panelboard arrangements make this intuitive (alternating lugs), but in older panels or during modifications, this must be explicitly verified.
-Proper common neutral wiring requires pigtailing the neutral conductor where its continuity would be interrupted by the removal of a device, as specified in NEC 300.13(B).
-This ensures that removing a device (like a receptacle) does not break the continuity of the neutral for downstream portions of the circuit, preventing an open neutral scenario.
+Proper common neutral wiring requires pigtailing the neutral conductor where its continuity would be interrupted by the removal of a device so that removing a device does not open the neutral for downstream circuits; this continuity requirement is reflected in the NEC’s rules for multiwire circuits.

 Specific Applications and Troubleshooting